aman-09/GFG-POTD/README.md

+#Here
-#Here are all my solutions for the GFG POTD.
+are all my solutions for the GFG POTD.
+#GFG Problem Of The Day